libp2p/specs/gossipsub/README.md

 ### Multicast Tree Optimization

 The multicast tree is constructed lazily, following the path of the first published message from some source.
-Therefore, the tree does not directly take advantage of new paths that may appear in the overlay as a result of new nodes/links.
+Therefore, the tree may not directly take advantage of new paths that may appear in the overlay as a result of new nodes/links.
 The overlay may also be suboptimal for all by the first source.